-Although I was working in Gardone, I got plenty of opportunity on my days off and in the evenings to go further a field and explore some of the other towns around the lake.
+Working in Gardone, I had the opportunity on my days off to explore some of the other towns around the lake.
 The frequent ferry routes made this possible and reasonably priced, it’s the best way to travel across the lake.
-These were all equally beautiful but offered quite different experiences so depending on what you are looking for, you may find one town a better fit than another.
+These were all equally beautiful but offered quite different experiences, so depending on what you are looking for, you may find one town a better fit than another.
 I have picked out a couple of my favourites below.

-Malcesine Famous for the Scaglieri castle perched on a cliff overhanging the lake.
+Famous for the Scaglieri castle perched on a cliff overhanging the lake.
 Family friends got married here before I went out to work in Italy so this was definitely a destination on my list having seen the wedding pics!
-Malcesine has so much going on, lots of sightseeing and history, walks in the mountains, you can take the cable car up to the peak of Mount Baldo and look over the entire lake, it’s magnificent (not the clearest picture to the right).
-As with all of the towns there are great restaurants and bars to relax, it really has everything.
+Malcesine has so much going on, lots of sightseeing and walks in the mountains, you can take the cable car up to the peak of Mount Baldo and look over the entire lake, it’s magnificent.
+As with all of the towns, there are great restaurants and bars to relax, it really has everything.
 And I’ve been told you can ski here in the winter season too!

-Sirmione I feel I keep repeating myself but Sirmione too has so much history behind it that there is so much to see and explore, mainly the stunning views of the peninsula, the fortress and the thermal baths.
-Its’ a very laid back destination and I would say it has the best ice cream for sure.
-We enjoyed a lovely afternoon here, I probably wouldn’t want to stay more than one night but it is definitely a must to visit.
+I feel I keep repeating myself, but Sirmione too has so much history behind it that there is so much to see and explore, mainly the stunning views of the peninsula, the fortress and the thermal baths.
+It’s a very laid back destination, and I would say it has the best ice cream for sure.
+We enjoyed a lovely afternoon here, I probably wouldn’t want to stay more than one night, but it is definitely a must to visit.

-Desenzano What can I say about Desenzano.
+What can I say about Desenzano?
 Definitely one of my favourite destinations which we visited on multiple occasions.
 With lots of cars, shopping, restaurants, bars & nightlife it has everything.
 I loved the layout of the village with the squares and harbours, bridges crossing the water.
-Completely picturesque and full of character but it also had that buzz about it.
+Utterly picturesque and full of character but it also had that buzz about it.
 AND it had the best pizza restaurant too (called Kapperi), I was one happy girly.
-I love the fact that every bar gives you nibbles to snack on whilst you have your drinks, it’s such a lovely touch and makes your drink that much more enjoyable.
+I love the fact that every bar gives you nibbles to snack on while you have your drinks, it’s such a lovely touch and makes your drink that much more enjoyable.